 The first thing we need to figure out is how much equity we have against our opponent’s range.

-Since this is the board that significantly favors his range over ours, we can assume that we will bet almost all of his hands that he chose to 3-bet with.
+Since this board significantly favors his range over ours, we can assume that we will bet almost all of his hands that he chose to 3-bet with.

-This certainly contains all the big hands like A-A, K-K, A-K, and some bluffs like suited connectors.
+This certainly contains all the big hands, like A-A, K-K, and A-K, and some bluffs, like suited connectors.

-A quick look at the odds calculator tells us that against a hand like A-A or K-K, we have about 33% equity, against A-K, we have 40%, against A-Q, 45%, so even when he has the best hands, we still can hit a flush or a gutshot and win.
+A quick look at the odds calculator tells us that against a hand like A-A or K-K, we have about 33% equity; against A-K, we have 40%; and against A-Q, we have 45%.
+So even when he has the best hands, we can still hit a flush or a gutshot and win.

-It is also worth noting that there will be hands in our opponent’s range that have completely missed this board and that we are an even bigger favorite against.
+It is also worth noting that there will be hands in our opponent’s range that have completely missed this board, and we are an even bigger favorite against them.

 Let’s assume the 3-bet range of around 10%, including these holdings…